vis-kid/previewer/_posts/2016-11-06-Git-Branches.md

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-### 03 Animation: Checkout branch: HEAD moving between tips of two branches
+### 06 Animation: Checkout branch: HEAD moving between tips of two branches

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-The important thing to understand as a beginner is that your working directory and your index are changing all the time when you check out various branches.
+This is important to understand as a beginner.
+Your working directory and your index are changing all the time when you check out various branches.

 The files adapt to their respective state represented by the latest commit HEAD is pointing at at any given moment.
-That way you can recreate all kinds of different points in time of development.
+That way you can easily switch between contexts and recreate all kinds of different points in time for development.

 Branches also act as discrete silos for your work.
 They are not interrupting each other.